Knowledge Hub

 - Should any patient have a valid claim rejected because we are not a DSP, we can assist.

-Respiratory Pathogen Statistics: September 2023
+Respiratory Pathogen Statistics: July 2024

-Gastro-Intestinal Pathogen Statistics
+Respiratory Pathogen Statistics May 2024

 Hereditary cardiomyopathy and arrhythmia disorders are genetically heterogeneous meaning that within each category there are multiple disease genes, and many different pathogenic (disease-causing) variants with overlapping phenotypes.